clesleycode/columbia-quest-scholars/README.md

 The main website is www.columbia.edu/cu/questscholars/

 As of now, the homepage has 7 tabs on the top with a slide show of pictures as the homepage.
+Note: Right now the slideshow contains the same three images.
 The tabs can be summarized as follows:

 About Us: Stays on the original homepage, and includes a short introduction to our chapter.
 It currently has three split up areas (labeled Academic, Professional, and Community Support) for us to add specifics of how example our QSN does each of those things.